 These English Shepherds, as they were called, also occasionally produced dogs with half-tails, or no tails at all.

-Most of the sheep that were brought to the West in the late 19th Century were Merinos.
+Most of the sheep that were brought to the West in the late 19th century were Merinos.
 These luxuriously coated bleaters originated in Spain, where their export was punishable by death until the 1700s, when Charles III of Spain sent some to his cousin, Prince Xavier of Saxony.
 After crossing the newly arrived Merinos with their Saxon sheep, the Germans soon became an epicenter of Merino breeding.
 One German émigrée in particular brought these improved Merinos to Australia, where they soon numbered in the millions, eventually traveling from there to a sheep-starved American West.

 Newspaper accounts of the arrival of these sheep from Down Under also mentioned the Australian Shepherds that accompanied them.
 Much like the English Shepherds that came from the east, these “little blue dogs” weren’t a bonafide breed, but rather a loosely defined type.
-They, too, were derived mostly from British stock, as was most of Australia’s human population.
+They, too, were derived mostly from British stock, as was much of Australia’s human population.
 No one in Australia called them Australian Shepherds – that name was given to them by observant Americans who knew where they came from.
 While these Australian arrivals weren’t necessarily numerous, eventually every merle sheepdog earned that moniker.